 We love a resort holiday and I think our favourite so far has been to Hainan Island in the South of China.
 It has amazing food and resorts.

-You were born in Penang in Malaysia.
+Adam, you were born in Penang in Malaysia.
 Have you been back there with your kids?

 Yes, we holidayed there a couple of years ago when my mum was living there.
 It was fabulous to show them around where I was born and let them experience it, but they just loved the food and swimming in my mum’s pool!